 Who is it for?

-Representatives, churches and individuals who are concerned for mission in the Muslim World.
+Representatives, churches and individuals who are active in or concerned about mission among Muslims.

 What is the focus?

-The forum's three main areas of focus are to:
+The forum's three main areas of focus are:

-- Provide fellowship and networking opportunities for those involved in ministry in the Muslim World
+- Providing networking opportunities for those involved in ministry among Muslims worldwide

-It should be noted that there can be severe restrictions in most of the Muslim World, and discretion is exercised in the use of information because of the sensitive political situation.
+It should be noted that there can be severe restrictions in many Muslim-majority countries, and discretion is exercised in the use of information because of sensitive political situations.

 What issues have we covered recently?